pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

 Instructions for this lab: https://pattonsgirl.github.io/CEG2350/Labs/Lab04/Instructions.html

-## Part 1 - Finance Tracker
+## Part 1 - Task Tracker

-Remember your `ft` script **must have a minimum of 3 commits** for credit.
+Remember your `tt` script **must have a minimum of 3 commits** for credit.
 The commits should show you making tested progress towards the final solution.

-Verify that `ft` made it to your GitHub repository for this course and is in your `Lab04` folder.
+Verify that `tt` made it to your GitHub repository for this course and is in your `Lab04` folder.
 No answers will be written here unless you would like to leave a note to the TAs

 ## Part 2 - User Guide & Sample Runs